Deep Node Ranking for Neuro-symbolic Structural Node Embedding and Classification: Data sets and experimental setting

+There are two main evaluation aspects relevant to this paper; investigating the quantitative performance of embeddings on a given downstream task and computation time.
+To assess the classification performance, we use the same evaluation scheme as in related work on node classification~\citep{tang2015line,grover2016node2vec,perozzi2014deepwalk,netMF}.
+Here, as all methods for node embedding construction are unsupervised, an embedding is first constructed and used as input to a logistic regression-based classification scheme suitable for multiclass and multilabel classification tasks.

-The performance of the trained classifiers was evaluated using micro and macro $F_1$ scores, as these two measures are used in the majority of other node classification studies \citep{tang2015line,grover2016node2vec,perozzi2014deepwalk,netMF}.
-Definitions of $F_1$, micro $F_1$ and macro $F_1$ scores are given in Appendix~\ref{AppendixF1}.
+We repeated the classification experiments five times and averaged the results to obtain stable performance estimates with corresponding variabilities.
+The performance of trained classifiers was evaluated {by} using micro and macro $F_1$ scores, as these two measures are used in the majority of related node classification studies \citep{tang2015line,grover2016node2vec,perozzi2014deepwalk,netMF}.

-Due to many comparisons, we utilize the Friedman's test with Nemenyi \emph{post hoc} correction to compute statistical significance of the differences.
-The results are visualized as critical difference diagrams, where ranks of individual algorithms according to scores across all data set splits are presented \cite{demsar2006}.
+Due to many classifier comparisons, we utilize the Friedman test with Nemenyi \emph{post hoc} correction to compute the statistical significance of the differences.
+The results are visualized as critical difference diagrams, where {average} ranks of individual algorithms according to scores across all data set splits are presented~\cite{demsar2006}.
+The selected algorithms are also compared via Bayesian hierarchical t-test~\cite{bayesiantests2016} with a prior value of $\rho = 0.8$ and rope region value set to 2\%.
+All experiment repetitions were used for posterior sampling.

 All experiments were conducted on a machine with 64GB RAM, 6 core Intel(R) Core(TM) i7-6800K CPU @ 3.40GH with a Nvidia 1080 GTX GPU.
-As the maximum amount of RAM available for all approaches was 64 GB, the run is marked as unsuccessful should this amount be exceeded.
-Further, we gave each algorithm at maximum five hours for learning.
-We selected these constraints as the networks used are of medium size and if a given method cannot work on these networks, it will not scale to larger networks, e.g., social networks with millions of nodes and tens of millions, or even billions of edges without substantial adaptation of the method.

-Network statistics and visualization are implemented as part of our Py3plex library \citep{py3plex,vskrlj2019py3plex}.
-Node ranking is implemented using sparse matrices from the the Scipy module \cite{jones2014scipy} and TensorFlow library \cite{abadi2016tensorflow}.
+As the maximum amount of RAM available for all approaches was 64GB, the run is marked as unsuccessful, should this amount be exceeded.
+Further, we gave each algorithm at most five hours for learning the embeddings and subsequent classification.
+We selected these constraints as the networks used are of medium size, and if a given method cannot work on these networks, it will not scale to larger networks; e.g., social networks with millions of nodes and tens of millions, or even billions of edges without substantial adaptation of the method.
+The unsuccessful runs were replaced with a random embedding.
+Node ranking was implemented {by} using sparse matrices from the SciPy module \cite{Virtanen2020} and the PyTorch library~\cite{NEURIPS2019_9015}.